international employment law firm alliance L&E Global

 c.
 Information procedure

-To date, there is no legal requirement in France to inform each employee before the transfer, but there is a legal requirement to inform and consult the Works Council.
+In principle, there is no legal requirement in France to inform each employee before the transfer, (except in companies with less than 250 employees, in which the employer must inform the staff in the event of a plan to sell the company, in order to facilitate its takeover by the employees).
+However, there is a legal requirement to inform and consult the CSE on the proposed operation.
 However, in practice, employees commonly receive a brief letter advising of the change of employer, in an attempt to achieve a seamless transition and to build unity with the new entity.
 It is noteworthy that certain bargaining agreements may require informing transferred employees.
 Hence, except where this is a requirement under a collective bargaining agreement, there is no legal sanction if the transferred employees are not informed.

 * The relevant EU Directive requires employers to notify the employees of the transfer prior to their transfer when there are no workers’ representatives.
 However, this has not been transposed into French law.
 Hence, no legal sanction exists if this is not done (Cass.
 Soc.
 18 November 2009, n° 08‑43397 and 08-43398).
 In July 2013, the French Government discussed, but did not pass, a bill requiring that the employee be informed of his transfer.